CriticalLine/lean-mathlib-docs-mcp/README.md

 │   └── mcp.json
 ```

+## Development

+- test the mcp server
+- add check the original code

 ## License

 This project is licensed under the GPLv3 License.
 See the `LICENSE` file for details.
+Prohibits all commercial use.

 ## Acknowledgments